seansp/LISAv2/README.md

 `PublicKey.cer � PrivateKey.ppk`

-A Linux Virtual machine login can be done with Password authentication or SSH key pair authentication.
+A Linux Virtual Machine login can be done with Password authentication or SSH key pair authentication.
 You must create a Public Key and Private key to run automation successfully.
 To learn more about how to create SSH key pair, please visit [here](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-use-ssh-key/).

-After creating Public Key (.cer) and putty compatible private key (.ppk), you must put it in your `automation_root_folder\ssh\` folder and mention their names in Azure XML file.
+After creating Public Key (.cer) and putty compatible private key (.ppk), you must put it in your `<automation_root_folder>\ssh\` folder and update Azure XML file with the Key file name.

 ### VNET Preparation